kaitj/nhp-dwiproc/docs/src/contributing/README.md

 ### Guidelines

-* Write clear and concise commit messages.
+- Write clear and concise commit messages.
-* Test your changes thoroughly before submitting a pull request
+- Test your changes thoroughly before submitting a pull request
-* If the pull request adds functionality, the documentation should also be updated.
+- If the pull request adds functionality, the documentation should also be updated.

 > [!IMPORTANT]
-> Contributed code will be **licensed under the same [license](LICENSE) as the rest of
+> Contributed code will be --licensed under the same [license](LICENSE) as the rest of
-> the repository**.
+> the repository--.
 If you did not write the code yourself, you must ensure the existing
 > license is compatible and include the license information in the contributed files,
 > or obtain permission from the original author to relicense the contributed code.